 Yochi Rappeport was born in Safed and raised in the Orthodox environment of the Safed Old City.

 Upon turning 18, Yochi joined the IDF and served as a commander in a course for Judaism and Zionism for soldiers who aren't Jewish and new immigrants.

 Following her service, she studied Political Science and Middle Eastern studies at Bar Ilan University, and then served as an executive assistant at an Israeli news agency.
 Realizing she wanted to be a part of something more meaningful, she happily started working for Women of the Wall as the coordinator of community outreach.

-Today, Yochi lives in Jerusalem with her husband, where they live an open-minded and feminist Orthodox lifestyle.
+Today, Yochi lives in Jerusalem with her husband and daughter, where they live an open-minded and feminist Orthodox lifestyle.

 Nechama made aliyah in 2009.
 While in the US, Nechama worked in various business realms and Jewish communal service.
 She has been awarded a BA in Economics, an MBA in International Business, and a certificate degree in Synagogue Management.
 Nechama both volunteered at and was employed by Leket Israel and is a volunteer at Kehillat YOZMA and Kehillah Birkat Shalom.
 She spends a great deal of time advocating for liberal Judaism in Israel.